testflows/TestFlows-WebSite/source/handbook/index.md

 The [`raw`] output format outputs raw messages.

 > **{% attention %}** This output format is only useful for **{% testflows %}**
-> developers and curious users that want to understand what raw messages look like.
+> developers and curious users who want to understand what raw messages look like.

 ```bash
 python3 test.py -o raw